How dogs can improve your mental health

 In addition, it is known that there are a wide range of social and mental health benefits.

-In 2017, we reported on the lovely story of Hollie Evans, who was able to push through chronic anxiety to attend her sister's graduation thanks to the help of her dog, Boris.
+In 2017, we also heard a lovely story about Hollie and her dog, Boris.
+Thanks to the help of Boris, Hollie was able to push through chronic anxiety to attend her sister's graduation.

 How to earn money working with dogs

-Let's face it: any job that allows you to work with dogs is bound to be good.
+Let's face it: any job that lets you work with dogs is bound to be good.

 Struggling with being away from home?
 Take a look at our guide to dealing with homesickness for tips and advice.